Mushroom-Daemon/doks/content/writing/writing_tips/creativity.md

 5. Edit copy.
 As few words as possible to get the feeling across.
 6. Incubate.
 Walk away.
 Take a break.
 7. Edit. (repea steps 5 and 6 as necessary... but don't make yourself insane. art is never finished&mdash;it can only be left in an interesting place.)

+Learn all sorts of things you'll never need.
+It make ayou a better copywriter and writer.
+It gives you something to write about!